denizcandarcan/document-management-system/README.md

 A .NET Core 5.0 MVC application for tracking the status of documents as they are sent and delivered between users.
 Developed for Girne American University as a fall-semester project.

+## Video

+Watch a demo of the project on [YouTube](https://youtu.be/9eLeALeBH1w "https://youtu.be/9eLeALeBH1w")

 ## Prerequisites

 - .NET Core 5.0 SDK